Shetland is an archipelago of more than 100 islands. It lies on the 60th parallel, 600 miles north of London and less than 200 miles from Norway.

 The sea has washed and battered Shetland for aeons, creating the spectacular sea cliffs, rock stacks and geos, and the beautiful, pristine beaches that are so impressive today.

 The geology of Shetland, stretching back 3 billion years, is extraordinarily rich and varied.
 Nearly every geological process can be identified somewhere in the 100 or so islands, and geologists, students and interested amateurs come from all over the world to explore the islands – particularly Unst – for themselves.

 During the great Ice Ages the sea was locked up in ice sheets and glaciers, which gouged and ground the islands.
 This created rounded hills and U-shaped valleys and thick layers of debris, exposing Shetland’s fascinating geology in the process.
-Find out more about Shetlands geology with our PDF, and for a quite superb and detailed account visit Shetland Landscapes (http://www.landforms.eu/shetland/).
+For a quite superb and detailed account visit Shetland Landscapes.
 We highly recommend it!

 Shetland is world famous as a place to see wildlife.

 The North Atlantic Drift, which starts as the Gulf Stream, brings relatively warm waters sweeping past Shetland, before merging with colder Arctic currents.
 These currents are rich in plankton, supporting an amazing quantity of marine wildlife – everything from mackerel to whales.

 Of course the sea’s influence is not restricted to marine wildlife: